-The three core dimensions or styles of ethical leadership had previously shown in the past as having an impact on reducing the amount of unethical behaviour in the organisation.
+The three core dimensions or styles of ethical leadership had previously been shown as having an impact on reducing the amount of unethical behaviour in the organisation.
 The components used to evaluate internal control systems are based on the five components of the COSO framework.
-The framework states that internal control systems consist of a control environment, risk assessment, control activities, information and monitoring activities (COSO, 2013a).
-The relationship of ethical leadership towards internal control systems is then observed in the study.
+The framework states that internal control systems consist of a controlled environment, risk assessment, control activities, information and monitoring activities (COSO, 2013a).
+The relationship between ethical leadership and internal control systems is then observed in the study.

 Leaders are expected to show ethical values to their employees to ensure good moral values are cultivated in the organisation (Engelbrecht, Wolmarans, & Mahembe, 2017).
-Engelbrechts et al work shows the relationship of when leaders are ethical through providing equal opportunity and fair decision making, the employees become more engaged in their tasks.
-That reflects on the value the leader must have to become a role model to the employees (Parry & Proctor-Thomson, 2003; Free, Macintosh, & Stein, 2007; Parry & Proctor-thomson, 2012).
-Different studies have stated that the leader must also have knowledge and intelligence before they can present such ethical behaviour (Riggio & Reichard, 2008).
+Engelbrecht et al. show that employees become more engaged in their tasks when leaders are ethical by providing equal opportunity and fair decision-making.
+That reflects the value the leader must have to become an employee role model (Parry & Proctor-Thomson, 2003; Free, Macintosh, & Stein, 2007; Parry & Proctor-Thomson, 2012).
+Different studies have stated that leaders must also have knowledge and intelligence before presenting such ethical behaviour (Riggio & Reichard, 2008).

-The role modelling function relates to how well the supervisor or manager and leaders are setting a good example for their employees (Huberts, Kapteinm, & Lasthuizen, 2007).
-The attitude shown in the management is influential in affecting the employee's behaviour (Neubert et al., 2009).
-The tone at the top is able to shape and nurture the values in the organisation itself (Staicu et al., 2013).
-When managers lead by example, the employees are expected to follow suit to such behaviours.
+The role modelling function relates to how well the supervisor, manager, and leaders set a good example for their employees (Huberts, Kapteinm, & Lasthuizen, 2007).
+The attitude shown by the management influences the employee's behaviour (Neubert et al., 2009).
+The tone at the top can shape and nurture the organisation's values (Staicu et al., 2013).
+When managers lead by example, the employees are expected to follow such behaviours.
 That is where the first hypothesis states that: